 We are Compelled to Serve – which includes everyone who considers Dumfries Baptist Church to be their spiritual home.
 This service will be costly, involving time, money and effort as we seek to support and respect one another’s needs, whilst reaching out with the same practical love to those living and working in the geographical areas in which God has placed us, corporately and individually.

 ALISTAIR PURSS - Lead Pastor

 Alistair was born and brought up in Irvine, Ayrshire.
 He is married to Sharon and together they have been in Christian ministry since 1991.
 Alistair has served as the Pastor of Brigadier Free Church, Enfield (1991-1995); Sawyers Church, Brentwood (1995-2005) and Senior Pastor of Bethany Christian Centre, Houghton-le-Spring (2005-2010).
-In November 2010 Alistair was inducted as Senior Pastor of Dumfries Baptist Church.
-Alistair and Sharon have three adult sons, Ryan, Kieran and Aidan.
-One of their sons lives and works in Newcastle and the other two live in the greatest city in Scotland, Glasgow!
-They are proud of each of their sons, they bring Alistair and Sharon a lot of joy and an empty bank balance!
+In November 2010 Alistair was inducted as Lead Pastor of Dumfries Baptist Church.
+Sharon works for the NHS and also enjoys serving as part of the music/worship ministry at DBC.
+Alistair and Sharon have three adult sons, Ryan, Kieran and Aidan, who live in Sunderland, Glasgow and Aberdeen respectively.

 EOGHAN PATERSON - Pastor